Best Hikes In Bulgaria: 16 Bulgaria Hiking Spots

 Here is your guide to hiking Bulgaria.
 We have covered the best Bulgaria hiking trails and all of the best Bulgarian hiking spots to take the best pics in the Balkan mountain range.

-If you’re an outdoor enthusiast getting ready to discover the walking paths in Bulgaria, here, you will find detailed information to explore the most beautiful gems in the country.
+If you’re an outdoor enthusiast getting ready to discover the walking paths in Bulgaria, you will find detailed information here on exploring the country’s most beautiful gems.

 1. Rila National Park